Other BRRC web sites:

 The Cross Country Series: Experience running in its original form.
 There are 5 runs in this special group.
 All are low-key fun events in the fall and they are part of the BRRC Race Series.
-Run at Liberty Lake Park, Finch Arboretum, Bear Lake, and Qualchan Hill.
+Run at Audubon Park, 7 Mile, Mead, and Qualchan.
 Donations for the BRRC Scholarship Fund are accepted.

 Colbert Half Map 2016.pdf